MarcosCobena/marcoscobena.github.io/items/tools.md

 <https://www.virtualbox.org/>

+- https://github.com/philipnewcomer/macOS-VirtualBox-VM —how to virtualize macOS (you'll need [this](https://mycyberuniverse.com/macos/how-download-complete-macos-high-sierra-installer-app.html) to fetch the entire installer app)

 **Vysor** —the best way I know to work as with an emulator but on an actual Android device, worth purchasing